Continuing Medical Education

 Positive Sonogram

 Evaluate inpatient vs. outpatient criteria- In-Pt.
-Criteria {short description of image} Admit; initiate inpatient Care Path
+Crit.
+Admit; initiate inpatient Care Path

 Eligible for outpt.
 Rx.